benncarroll/space-invaders-2017/README.md

 ### This is a version of Space Invaders, made in C# ###

 * It has aliens, a ship, bullets, collision detection, scoring and increasingly harder levels.
-* Version 0.9
+* Version 1.0!!!

 ### How to play ###

-* Download from here
+* Download repository from here
-* Go to SpaceInvaders2017/bin/Debug/publish/
+* Go to SpaceInvaders2017/bin/Release/app.publish/
-* Launch SpaceInvaders2017
+* Launch SpaceInvaders2017.application
 * Play with arrow keys as movement controls, and space as shoot.
 * Enjoy!